AMWA-TV/ms-05-02/docs/Framework.md

 ### NcObject

-NcObject is the base abstract control class for any control class in the control model.
+NcObject is the abstract base class for all classes in the control model.
 Further explanations and normative references are provided in a dedicated [NcObject](NcObject.md) section.

 ```typescript